ryanrolds/blog/content/posts/onboarding_new_projects.md

 ### README.md

 Always create a `README.md` in the root of your project.
 It should include a short description of the project and its setup instructions.
 It's also useful to list key maintainers/contributors and the project's license.
 If you only do one thing from this article, please document your setup instruction in the project's `README.md`.
 Nothing kills a project faster than not having easy to find setup instructions.
+It's also a good practice to document important environment variables.

 ### Git & GitHub

-Git and the repository hosting service GitHub, and similar Version Control tools, are universally required at organizations with teams of developers.
+Git and the repository hosting service GitHub, and similar version control tools, are universally required at organizations with teams of developers.
 Open Source projects are no exception.
-All of the software that we use every day is tracked and organized with Version Control software, like Git.
+All commonly used software is tracked and organized with version control software.

-Without VC software teams are not able to easily compare previous versions of the codebase and they can't reliably resolve file conflicts.
+Without VC software teams are not able to easily compare previous versions, switch between tickets, or reliably resolve file conflicts.
 When two developers edit the same file, the last developer to upload wins and the other's changes are lost.
-This problem is solved by Version Control; When the two developers commit and push their changes to the repository the last developer to push must pull the other developer's changes and resolve any merge conflict.
+This problem is solved by version control; When the two developers commit and push their changes to the repository the last developer to push must pull the other developer's changes and resolve any merge conflict.
 Resolving merges can be easy or hard depending on the situation, but regardless of the complexity the alternative - losing another developer's work - is unacceptable.

 The learning curve of Git and GitHub is initially a little steep.
 It's not uncommon to encounter people that know a little scripting but have never worked on a team.
-It's also not unusual for lone wolf developers to be resistant to adopting new tools.
-When starting a project, ensure that everyone is willing to learn and use these tools.
+It's also not unusual for lone wolf developers to be resistant to using VC.
+When starting a project, ensure that everyone is willing to learn and use VC.
 Developers not familiar with Git or Github can read [GitHub's guide](https://guides.github.com/introduction/git-handbook/) and should receive help from the team when they get stuck.
-I strongly recommend not working with developers that refused to use Version Control software, they will cause more problems than they solve and the velocity of the team will suffer.
+I strongly recommend not working with developers that refused to use VC, they will cause more problems than they solve and the velocity of the team will suffer.

 ### Docker & Docker Compose